JavanMyna/7-days-of-DoF/README.md

 # 7-days-of-DoF
 Its a python game project heavily based on a high achieving student.
-Inspired by Degrees of Lewdity without the lewd part.
+Inspired by a questionable game that I do not want to mention.